 Short-term Care: Rehospitalizations

-This indicates the number of rehospitalizations per 1,000 days of short-term patient care.
-There is a correlation between keeping patients out of the hospital and a nursing homes short-term rehabilitation performance.
+This is the number of times residents are rehospitalized per thousand days of short-term care.
+There is typically a correlation between avoiding hospitalizations and the quality of rehabilitation services.

 Short-term Care: ER Visits

 In Heartland of Woodridge, 12 Percentage of Patients